ragieai/mcp-gateway/README.md

 - Users must be members of the organization to access its endpoints
 - Each collection maps to a specific Ragie partition
 - Each collection uses its own encrypted API key
+- Each collection can have optional filters to scope data access
 - Only collections that exist in the database are accessible

 ## Deployment